kathrynhamilton/textbooks/SystemsEngineering/SysML.md

       - [Parametric Diagram](#pmdiag)
     - [Package Diagram](#pdiag)

 Not all of these are typically necessary to model a system.
 Only create something if you see value in it.
+There is also no one good order in which to create diagrams.

 #### Structure Diagram <a name="stdiag"></a>